-- A tight labor market has made recruitment and retention a top priority and underscored the need for investments in skills developmentfor new and existing employees. - 2.
+- A tight labour market has made recruitment and retention a top priority and underscored the need for investments in skills development for new and existing employees. - 2.
 The rapid pace of technology-driven transformation has further increased pressure to keep workforce skills current.

-A continuous learning culture is a key marker of high-performing organizations, but keeping up with changing skills needs presents new challenges for even the most established employers as the shelf life of skills grows shorter.
+A continuous learning culture is a key marker of high-performing organisations, but keeping up with changing skills needs presents new challenges for even the most established employers as the shelf life of skills grows shorter.